MovingTowardsADream/Notification-Service/README.md

 ## Description of the service
 This service is a microservice that is responsible for sending notifications to various channels.

 The service is implemented using a queue - `RabbitMQ` to implement a `Worker Pool` with a guarantee of sending messages.
-Messages are sent using a proprietary SMTP server running with `Mailcow`
+Messages are sent using a proprietary SMTP server running with `Mailcow`.

 ## Environment Variables and Configuration
 For the application to work correctly, you must specify environment variables in the .env file in the root directory.
 Below are the variables themselves and a brief description: